khrome83/khrome.dev/posts/creating-compelling-and-useful-404-pages.md

 ### Final Results

-For my own site, I decided to leave things clean and minimalistic during the launch of my site.
+For my site, I decided to leave things clean and minimalistic during the launch of my website.
 I left the header and footer on the page.
 I then spruced it up with an excellent illustration from [unDraw.io](https://undraw.co) that I color matched.

 ![A illustration of a man holding a map and looking confused.](https://res.cloudinary.com/khromedotdev/image/upload/c_scale,w_auto:100,dpr_auto,f_auto,q_auto/v1570448524/custom_404_kgq3ro.png "Khrome.dev 404 Page")